-How To Wash a Backpack with Hands & Machine Hacks
+How To Wash a Backpack with Hands & Machine?

 I recently went on a hiking trip with some friends, and like always, I took my Osprey Daylite Plus backpack.
 We cooked in the mountains, sat around, and placed our bags on the ground, rocks, and even near the fire while making tea.
 After a few trips like that, my backpack started looking dirty and smelling a bit off.